PowerToChange/com.powertochange.powertochangesurvey/README.md

         $ cd CIVICRM_EXTENSIONS_DIR/com.powertochange.powertochangesurvey/conf
         $ cp powertochangesurvey.settings.php.default powertochangesurvey.settings.php

 1. Modify your local version of powertochangesurvey.settings.php to reflect your CiviCRM system.
 At the very least, you should modify the fields marked with the value *CHANGE* in the default configuration file.
+For more information, see [Customizing the extension](#customizing-the-extension).

 1. Install the com.powertochange.powertochangesurvey extension via the CiviCRM GUI